 These expectations combined with a lack of background create a problem when we are expected to teach grammar.

-I have sympathy for this situation.
-I once was this situation.
+I have sympathy for this situation because I once was this situation.

 I attended school in the 1980s and 1990s.
-I don’t recall doing much “grammar.”
+Really, I don’t recall doing much “grammar.”
 I remember a few worksheets and corrections on my writing.
 We didn’t study the specifics of language.